ad48/COVID19_scholcomms/README.md

 ## Text modelling
 This is aimed at using text data to explore literature relating to COVID-19 and other pandemics.

+### Installation note
+You might need some scispacy models which are available here: https://pypi.org/project/scispacy/

 ### Note
 I'm aiming to work quite quickly as I progress through these notebooks, so there won't always be proper testing, or documentation.
 Any problems, just ask and I'll try and make an update.